Frequently Asked Questions

 17. How is the food?

-We have always found the food fantastic!
+We have always found the food good!
 We have many favourite restaurants including great Chinese food in Mulege.
 There are many independent and chain grocery stores across the Baja, some you will even be aware of such as Walmart and COSTCO.
 Groceries are generally less expensive than in Canada, however some specific American products can be more expensive.

 18. What happens if my RV breaks down?